nanotalks/recipes/Asian Main Dish/红烧狮子头 - Red Braised Meat Balls.md

 | **2 tsp** of dark soy sauce | **2 tsp** of Shaoxing cooking wine |
 | **1 L** of canola oil |

 1. Mix all of the ingredients together.
-Avoid using excessive force or use stand-mixer to avoid the meat from heating up.
+Avoid using excessive force or mixing for too long to avoid the meat from heating up
+2. Form meat balls of desired size.
+Traditional style lion's head calls for meatballs that can be up to the size of a small fist.
+Smaller meatball sizes may be easier to cook
-2. Scoop up one handful of meat, and toss between two hands until it forms a ball shape, slightly smaller than the size of your fist
+3. Toss the meatball between two hands until it forms a ball shape
-3. Set the balls in the fridge for 30min before deep frying to help the balls firm up.
+4. Set the balls in the fridge for 30min before frying to help the balls firm up
-4. Heat up a pot of oil for deep frying, until air bubbles begin forming around a chopstick when testing the oil temperature
-5. Add the meatballs to the fryer.
-Fry for about 10 minutes, rotating frequently to brown evenly.
+5. **If deepfrying:** Deep fry meatballs in batches using canola oil heated to 350°F; 2min - 10min each batch, depending on the size of the meatball
+6. **If airfrying (ideal for smaller meatballs):** Brush canola oil on the meatballs and airfry in batches at 360°F for 6min, flipping midway

 ## 3. Blanched Vegetables
 |<!-- -->|<!-- -->|